 The standard data analyst career path involves graduating from an accredited university or college.
 There are specific data analysis degree paths that you can pursue.
 The core classes in these programs will be uniquely suited for a career as a data analyst.

-You will have a chance to perform real-world problem solving with data analytics tools.
-While partaking in these programs, you will also need to learn basic programming languages, as they are used to perform big data analysis and management tasks.
+You will have a chance to perform real-world problem-solving with data analytics tools.
+While partaking in these programs, you will also need to learn basic programming languages to perform big data analysis and management tasks.

 However, you can still land an entry-level position without majoring in data analysis.
-Prospective employers frequently hire individuals with degrees in broader economics, statistics, or mathematics.
+Prospective employers frequently hire individuals with broader economics, statistics, or mathematics degrees.

-Even though these types of degrees will make you eligible for “entry-level” positions, you can expect to have a higher earning potential than professionals in many other fields.
+Even though these degrees will make you eligible for “entry-level” positions, you can expect a higher earning potential than professionals in many other fields.